adrian-lison/EpiSewer/README.md

 - **Generation time distribution**: Distribution of the time between a primary infection and its resulting secondary infections
-- **Incubation period distribution**: Time between infection and symptom onset.
-It is here assumed that shedding only starts with symptom onset.
+- **Shedding load distribution**: Distribution of the load shed by an average individual over time.
+We also have to specify whether this distribution is relative to the day of infection or the day of symptom onset (both exist in the literature).
+In our case, the shedding load distribution is in days since symptom onset.
-- **Shedding load distribution**: Distribution of the load shed by an average individual over time since their symptom onset.
+- **Incubation period distribution**: Because our shedding load distribution is referenced by the day of symptom onset, we also need to make an assumption about the time between infection and symptom onset.

-The generation time, incubation period and shedding load distribution are all disease-specific and are typically obtained from literature.
+The generation time, shedding load and incubation period distribution are all disease-specific and are typically obtained from literature.
 `EpiSewer` requires these distributions to be discretized, and offers specific functions to obtain discretized versions of popular continuous